-Uptown Flea is exactly what Uptown Charlotte needed, something rad to do on the weekends.
-With just over 80 tented vendors selling their wares to multiple food trucks, live music, beer, and everything else you never knew you wanted at a flea market.
+Uptown Flea is exactly what Uptown Charlotte needed, something rad to do on the weekends within the bounds of the city.
+With just over 55 tented vendors selling their wares, to multiple food trucks, live music, beer, and everything else you never knew you wanted at a flea market.
 We're curating Charlotte's best micro-retailers in a flea market setting, where anything goes under these tents.

 Uptown Flea is part of an ongoing effort by Charlotte Center City Partners to animate and activate the North Tryon corridor – as we prepare for upcoming development that will add vibrancy to the North Tryon area.
 This event is put on in partnership with CCCP and Mecklenburg County.